ChrisWhealy/DistributedSystemNotes/Lecture 17.md

 ## Strong Convergence

-Strong convergence is a safety property that defined as:
+Strong convergence is a safety property that is defined as:

 > Replicas that have delivered the same ***set*** of updates have equivalent state